marcinguy/cyanogenmod-stagefright/README.md

 # cyanogenmod-stagefright
 Stagefright on CyanogenMod 12 (Android 5.0.1) on Samsung Galaxy S3 Neo+ GT-9301I

+Every major exploit has a logo now :)

 ![Stagefrightlogo](/stagefrightlogo.jpg)

 Here is the "patient" ....